-The legalization and use of cannabis for medical reasons are favored by many Americans, including the members of the health society and Congress.
+The legalization and use of cannabis for medical reasons are favored by many Americans, including members of the health society and Congress.
 Some of the claims for medical cannabis include:

 • It can help treat anxiety and PTSD

-The calming effects of cannabis are popular and it’s not shocking that the Clinical Psychology Review journal established that it may have the advantages for patients with social fear, post-traumatic stress disorder, and depression.
-Also, research issued in the Drug and Alcohol Dependence discovered that low dosage of THC which one of the main components of cannabis, can help individuals feel less anxious about speaking in public.
+The calming effects of cannabis are popular and it’s not shocking that the Clinical Psychology Review journal established that it may have advantages for patients with social fear, post-traumatic stress disorder, and depression.
+Also, research issued in the Drug and Alcohol Dependence discovered that a low dosage of THC which one of the main components of cannabis, can help individuals feel less anxious about speaking in public.

 • It can alleviate nausea and chronic pain

 The use of medical cannabis on pain alleviation is common and the National Academies of Sciences determined that there’s a good proof to support this practice.
 Cannabis products are also believed to help relax muscle contractions caused by sclerosis, alleviating nausea, and sickness due to chemotherapy.